Tines Workbench Bootcamp Guide

 The option to enable the story for Workbench is located under the “Send to Story” settings on the configuration menu on the right.
 Click the slider next to “Send to Story” to enable it.

-Now you can set the input and output actions for this story.
-Configure the input action by clicking the dropdown beneath “Input” and select the webhook action named “Receive Data”.
-Configure the output action(s) by clicking the dropdown next to “Output” and selecting the “Return Error Message” and “Return Results” actions.
+Next, set the input and output actions for the story.
+Configure the input action by clicking the dropdown beneath “Input” and select the webhook action named “Input”.
+Configure the output action(s) by clicking the dropdown next to “Output” and selecting the “Output: Successful” and “Output: No Results” actions.

 Next, scroll down to the “Enable for” options and choose “Workbench”.